 Nepal is divided into five north-south development regions: Eastern Development Region, Central Development Region, Western

 Development Region, Mid-Western Development Region, and FarWestern Development Region.
-The country is further divided into 77 administrative districts, among which two of them are recently added due to the formulation of 7 states and that district was parted during the mapping of state.
+The country is further divided into 77 administrative districts, among which two of them are recently added due to the formulation of 7 states and that district was parted during the mapping of states.

 The sovereign right to name those state and those district were given to the federal state.
-In the world map, it may be a small country, but the topography and climate represent the whole world.
+On the world map, it may be a small country, but the topography and climate represent the whole world.

-The area is a measure of the extent of a two-dimensional region of a or the extent of a surface’s extension.
+The area is a measure of the extent of a two-dimensional region or the extent of a surface’s extension.
 As for the other geometrical actions, for the precision, one should distinguish between the two-dimensional region (set of points) and its area (numerical value associated with the previous one).
 Often, however, in common speaking but also scientific exhibitions, the term area, and the term surface are used interchangeably.

 The territory of a state is a part of the globe (including the land and its subsoil, water, and air), which is under the sovereignty of a particular state and within which its institutions exercise state power.
 Territorial supremacy is part of the sovereignty of the state.

 The subsoil of the earth, located under the land, water area, as well as the bowels of the continental shelf.
 The depth of the subsoil is not limited and theoretically spreads to the centre of the earth—the airspace above the land and waters of the state.